-The local coordinator is an experienced member of staff who knows the host families and is in regular contact with the students and their host parents throughout the duration of the programme.
+The local Homestay coordinator is an experienced member of the staff who is acquainted to the host families and is in regular contact with the students and their host parents throughout the duration of the programme.
 They regularly organise meetings to ensure that your experience is going smoothly, both with your host family and at school.
 Your local coordinator is on hand to lend assistance in case any should arise, and are your first point of contact on the ground.

 Our partner organisation's local coordinators are all experienced and fully qualified to assist international students on the ground, offering support and assistance quickly and efficiently should any issues present themselves.